Yukuro/hugo-theme-shell/README.md

   profile = "profile.txt"

   # Note: speed at which text is displayed on the terminal
+  # Note: if set to 0, typing animation will be disabled
   terminalDelay = 20

   # Note: speed at which text is displayed on the activity pages
+  # Note: if set to 0, typing animation will be disabled
   activityDelay = 5

   description = """